-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Oglethorpe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fort Oglethorpe isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Oglethorpe are a mix of both white- and blue-collar jobs.
 Overall, Fort Oglethorpe is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Oglethorpe who work in office and administrative support (24.51%), sales jobs (14.41%), and management occupations (7.89%).

 Also of interest is that Fort Oglethorpe has more people living here who work in computers and math than 95% of the places in the US.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fort Oglethorpe has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fort Oglethorpe a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small city, Fort Oglethorpe doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Fort Oglethorpe rank slightly lower than the national average.
 14.11% of adults 25 and older in Fort Oglethorpe have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.